ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents::
    :local:

 Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
-Ansible ships with a number of handy plugins, and you can easily write your own.
+Ansible collections include a number of handy plugins, and you can easily write your own.
 All plugins must:

 * be written in Python
 * raise errors